 There’s an old theater playwright and actor’s adage that goes: “If it isn’t on the page, it isn’t on the stage.”
 This means that you make sure the words are ready and then act them out, you should never create your own or improvise nonsense on the spot.
 IELTS writing portions are very similar: you should make sure you plan your writing out, then write out a good copy on your final test paper.
 In the exam room, you’ll be given draft paper where you can take notes to structure out what you want to write, then transfer it to good copy on the actual exam paper.
 Most IELTS preparation instructors stress this above all else and encourage students to do lots of practice at home under mock conditions so they can write that much better on their test day.

 You might think these tips sound like common knowledge.
 But too often IELTS test-takers get into such a fury on test day, they disregard the rules of what is being asked of them on the test.
 They ignore the word count, go off topic from the point they have to write about, and wind up using bad grammar or punctuation.
 Remember that you will lose points if this happens and your overall score will be affected.
 Paying close attention to what is being asked and sticking to these guidelines not only yields better scores but can also help improve your overall writing skills.

 Don’t worry if you aren’t as good of a writer as you want to be.
 Practice writing whenever you can and do several mock IELTS writing tests to get your mind prepared for your actual test day.
 Consider taking an IELTS preparation class like both The Language Gallery’s IELTS Preparation class and IELTS Exam Preparation elective.
-As well, see our information page about IELTS writing.
 Your instructor can provide you with several writing resources and help you to improve in areas that you might be struggling with.